pydio/pydio-doc-admin-guide/5_securing_your_data/2_users_roles_groups.md

 Policies are a powerful feature of Pydio Cells used to dynamically assign ACLs depending on the context (logged in user, day and time of the week, client IP address...) and a set of rules that can be scripted and combined together.

-Once a Policy template has been defined via the `Admin Settings >> Security Policies` page, you can apply it instead of using static "READ / WRITE / DENY".
+Once a Policy template has been defined via the `Cells Console >> Security Policies` page, you can apply it instead of using static "READ / WRITE / DENY".

-For instance when editing a group via `Admin Settings >> People >> (Pick up a group for edit) >> Workspaces Accesses`, you can click on the `more` icon that is on the left of the check box of one of the workspace and choose a custom policy.
+For instance when editing a group via `Cells Console >> People >> (Pick up a group for edit) >> Workspaces Accesses`, you can click on the `more` icon that is on the left of the check box of one of the workspace and choose a custom policy.
 See the [Security Policies](./security-policies) section.

 #### ACLs Merging Rules